Shaker scoop: Origin

 Although Pontiac performance technicians had been adapting intake setups on 1966 GTO’s that would later become known as the maker’s Ram Air packages, the earliest well-documented example of a shaker hood scoop was on the Pontiac Firebird Sprint Turismo prototype, often abbreviated as the PFST.
 Directed by John DeLorean, the PFST project received a shaker hood entirely out of necessity, when triple two-barrel carburetors were placed atop a straight-6 engine and topped with a large shop-built steel air cleaner.
-As the air cleaner did not fit under the hood, the engineers simply cut a hole in it.
-Which, however, is not the same as a true ram-air shaker scoop set-up, that sends air directly down a scoop attached to the engine into its carburetor.
+Because the air cleaner did not fit under the hood, the engineers simply cut a hole in it.
+This, however, is not the same as a true ram-air shaker scoop set-up, which sends air directly down a scoop attached to the engine into its carburetor.

 An article on Hot Rod attributes the PFST's featuring in an issue of MotorTrend with Ford getting the idea to put the shaker hood to production.